 Introduction to Machine Learning Frameworks

-Machine learning framework has been defined as a tool, library or an interface that gives developers the ease of creating the machine learning models.
-Machine learning framework provides a standard way that is used by the developers while deploying these applications as the user can selectively change the generic functionality of the frameworks by their application code and thus follows the standard way of development of code.
+Machine learning framework has been defined as a tool, library or interface that gives developers the ease of creating the machine learning models.
+Furthermore, machine learning framework provides a standard way that the developers use while deploying these applications as the user can selectively change the generic functionality of the frameworks by their application code and thus follows the standard way of development of code.

 Top 10 Different Machine Learning Frameworks

 So, now let’s look into ten different machine learning frameworks:

 It is a free machine learning library that is built on SciPy (scientific python).
 It is used very extensively by Python Programmers.
 David Cournapeau developed it.
 You can do feature engineering with your data (increasing the number of features), scaling, pre-processing, splitting your data into training and test subsets.
 It also includes many machine learning algorithms like Linear Regression, Logistic regression, K–mean algorithm, support vector machines.
 It is very popular because it can easily work with NumPy and SciPy.

 It is also an open-source library that is generally used for deep learning or machine learning algorithms using neural networks.
 Google creates it.
 Tensor Flow is a library for data flow programming; It uses various optimization techniques for the calculation of the mathematical expression, which is used to get the desired results.
 The salient feature of sci-kit learn are:

 1. It works great with a mathematical expression that involves multidimensional arrays.

 3. It works with a wide variety of data sets.

 These features make it a very useful framework for deploying production models.